-I just spent the evening with two of my sister and I am so incredibly grateful for that.
+I just spent the evening with two of my sisters and I am so incredibly grateful for that.
 I love them so much and we rarely get an evening where it’s just the three of us and I can’t tell you how many times last night that I just stared at them both with such love and appreciation and gratitude.

 Who are you grateful for on this beautiful Sunday morning?
 Let them know how you feel.
 It’s a beautiful gift you’ll give to them and yourself.

-SPEAKING OF GIFTS I love the Olympics.
+I love the Olympics.

 They changed my life forever.
 No exaggeration.

 In 1984 I was at the lowest point of my life.
 I started a business with my best friend a few years earlier that became wildly successful.
 My best friend/partner had anticipated our success so when he set up our corporate charter, he left me off it.
 This way if anything ever went sideways, it was all his.